 During the First World War he was mentioned in despatches four times, awarded the MC in 1917 and the Distinguished Service Order in 1919; he was also badly wounded.
 After the war Stone served in India and the Sudan.

 During the Second World War he was mentioned in despatches four times and knighted.
 From 1942 he was General Officer commanding British troops in Egypt during the Western Desert campaign.
 Stone retired in 1947 with the rank of lieutenant-general.

 It is likely that the portraits of father and son were painted for Stone’s family as mementoes before they set off to war and the boy started his long and successful military career.

 We are adding our portrait miniatures to Art UK, a website which aims to enrich people's lives by showcasing artworks in public collections.
-The miniatures each hold an individual story of service in the army, so it was a great opportunity to uncover them and bring these gems to wider public attention.
+The miniatures each hold an individual story of service in the Army, so it's a great opportunity to bring them to wider public attention.

 We have previously added information and images of 654 oil paintings to Art UK.